wizzomafizzo/MiSTer_BGM/README.md

 Rename a music file with a `_` in front to make BGM play this file first on MiSTer startup (e.g. `_Mario 64 - Level Select.mp3`).

 This can be done with multiple files to have it pick a random one each time.
+Boot sounds are picked from the active playlist.

 ### Playback types

 Playback types can be configured in the control GUI or in the `bgm.ini` file.

-By default, BGM will play the `random` playback type, which just repeatedly picks a track at random to play.
+By default, BGM will play the `random` playback type, which repeatedly picks a track at random to play.

-An alternate playback type called `loop` can also be used, which picks a random track to start, and then plays that same track on repeat until a reboot or core change.
+An alternate playback type called `loop` can be used, which picks a random track to start, and then plays that same track on repeat until a reboot or core change.

-The `disabled` playback type will stop tracks from playing completely, except for any boot sounds set up.
+The `disabled` playback type will stop tracks from playing completely, except for boot sounds.

 ### Playlists